zaee-k/docker-chivalry-medieval-warfare/README.md

 * Customize settings as you see fit in the config subdirectory
 * docker run -d --restart=always -v /opt/chivalry:/opt/chivalry -p 0.0.0.0:8000:8000/udp -p 0.0.0.0:27015:27015/udp --name chivalry chivalry_server run game
   * run the game using the settings in the config subdirectory

+## Notes
+* Server name should be max 48 chars to fit Server Browser column size

 ## Features / tested with
 * defaults to Black Knight Mod